ncoghlan/misc/notes/python3/questions_and_answers.rst

 parts of C) in terms of the differences from Python 3 rather than learning Python 2 directly and having to learn all those legacy details at the same time as learning to program in the first place.

+.. note:: This answer was written for Python 3.5.
+For Python 3.6, other potential benefits in teaching beginners include the new f-string formatting syntax, the secrets module, the ability to include underscores to improve the readability of long numeric literals, and the ordering of arbitrary function keyword arguments reliably matching the order in which they're supplied to the function call.

 As noted above, Python 2 has some interesting quirks due to its C heritage and the way the language has evolved since Guido first created Python in